Councillor for Leggatts, County Councillor for North Watford

 He is a well-known community campaigner who has spearheaded many causes, including better roads and pavements, litter picks throughout North Watford, introducing 20 mph zones in the local area, working with residents and community groups to ensure that three local parks have now the prestigious Green Flag status.
 He was instrumental in ensuring weekend burials at the local cemetery.

 He has deep roots with the local community and keeps in touch with local residents and groups.
 He regularly attends residents’ meetings and can be seen walking around his ward picking up issues and trying to help solve them.
+He volunteers with local foodbanks and charities.

 He helped co-fund from his County Council locality budget Goodwood Parade improvements.
 He has replaced trees in the area and was the driving force behind repairing badly repaired roads.

 Working with local businesses he has secured funding for projects in North Watford.
+He has campaigned long and hard for the revamp of St Albans Road.

 He personally enjoys international politics and is an avid reader.
 He has an eclectic musical taste ranging from Sufi Qawali Music, to classical to folk.
 He enjoys cricket and cooking and is often seen in local restaurants.